Sherrie-her/Incheon-International-Airport-Transfer-Analysis/README.md

 Analysis of transfer passenger patterns at Incheon International Airport using R, focusing on route optimization and seasonal trends.

+For detailed analysis methodology and results, please refer to the "DSR-GROUP1-PPT.pdf" file in the repository

 ## Team Members (Group 1)
 - Nam Hee Yeon
 - Son Chae Ri